 Entities Covered Under This Notice

-MGA Home Healthcare, LLC; MGA Home Healthcare Colorado, Inc.; MGA Healthcare Texas, Inc.; MGA Home Healthcare Pueblo, Inc.; A Circle of Care Colorado, Inc.
+MGA Home Healthcare, L.L.C.; MGA Home Healthcare Colorado, LLC; MGA Healthcare Texas, LLC; MGA Home Healthcare Pueblo, LLC; A Circle of Care Colorado, LLC.

 Understanding Your Health Record